Betssy Chávez: President of the Council of Ministers

 On 25 November 2022 she was appointed and sworn in by President Pedro Castillo as President of the Council of Ministers of Peru; after the acceptance of the resignation of Prime Minister Aníbal Torres.
+Chávez was the fifth Prime Minister to be appointed by President Pedro Castillo.
+Her appointment was seen by political observers as evidence of ongoing political instability.
+After two weeks in office, she announced her resignation.
 On 7 December 2022 she resigned from office following President Castillo's attempted self-coup.
 On 20 June 2023 the Peruvian National Police arrested her for alleged crimes of rebellion and conspiracy against the state.
 The Supreme Court ordered her to be detained for 18 months.
 The charges against Chávez stem from ousted former President Pedro Castillo's attempt to dissolve Congress and rule by decree in December 2022.

 Chávez, then Minister of Culture, through her TikTok account, described the Peruvian Attorney General Patricia Benavides as a "coup plotter" and referred to her as "Blanca Nélida Colán 2.0", a reference to a prosecutor aligned with Fujimorism who failed to prosecute Vladimiro Montesinos.
 This compounded problems after the initiation of a preliminary investigation against her, related to the favoring of her relatives in public office.

 Post-premiership

+On 22 March 2023 Chávez was suspended by congress.

-On November 3, 2025, Chávez sought asylum in the Mexican embassy amid an investigation against her on charges of rebellion relating to her role in President Castillo's self-coup.
+On 3 November 2025, Chávez sought asylum in the Mexican embassy amid an investigation against her on charges of rebellion relating to her role in President Castillo's self-coup.
 After her asylum request was granted, Peru severed diplomatic relations with Mexico.
+On 27 November, Chávez was sentenced to 11.5 years' imprisonment by the Supreme Court on charges of conspiracy to commit a rebellion over the self-coup.